Mimicry: Emsleyan/Mertensian

 Emsleyan or Mertensian mimicry describes the unusual case where a deadly prey mimics a less dangerous species.
-It was first proposed by M. G. Emsley as a possible explanation for how a predator can learn to avoid a very dangerous aposematic animal, such as a coral snake, when the predator is very likely to die, making learning unlikely.
+It was first proposed by M. G. Emsley in 1966 as a possible explanation for how a predator can learn to avoid a very dangerous aposematic animal, such as a coral snake, when the predator is very likely to die, making learning unlikely.
 The theory was developed by the German biologist Wolfgang Wickler who named it after the German herpetologist Robert Mertens.

-The scenario is unusual, as it is usually the most harmful species that is the model.
+The scenario is unlike Müllerian mimicry, where the most harmful species is the model.
 But if a predator dies on its first encounter with a deadly snake, it has no occasion to learn to recognize the snake's warning signals.
-There would then be no advantage for an extremely deadly snake in being aposematic: any predator that attacked it would be killed before it could learn to avoid the deadly prey, so the snake would be better off being camouflaged, to avoid attacks altogether.
-But if the predator first learnt to avoid a less deadly snake that had warning colours, the deadly species could then profit (be attacked less often) by mimicking the less dangerous snake.

-Some harmless milk snake (Lampropeltis triangulum) subspecies, the moderately toxic false coral snakes (genus Erythrolamprus), and the deadly coral snakes (genus Micrurus) all have a red background color with black and white / yellow rings.
-In this system, both the milk snakes and the deadly coral snakes are mimics, whereas the false coral snakes are the model.
+There would then be no advantage for an extremely deadly snake in being aposematic: any predator that attacked it would be killed before it could learn to avoid the deadly prey, so the snake would be better off being camouflaged to avoid attacks.
+But if the predator first learnt to avoid a less deadly warning-coloured snake, the deadly species could profit by mimicking the less dangerous snake.
+Some harmless milk snakes (Lampropeltis triangulum), the moderately toxic false coral snakes (Erythrolamprus aesculapii), and the deadly coral snakes (Micrurus) all have a red background color with black and white/yellow rings.
+In this system, both the milk snakes and the deadly coral snakes are mimics, while the false coral snakes are the model.

 Wasmannian

 In Wasmannian mimicry, the mimic resembles a model that it lives along with in a nest or colony.
-Most of the models here are social insects such as ants, termites, bees and wasps.
+Most of the models here are eusocial insects, principally ants.